26 Family Friendly Things To Do In Philadelphia With Kids

 Spruce Street Harbor Park

 Swinging hammocks, colorful LEDs, and floating gardens—Spruce Street is the place to go when the weather is warm.
 During the summer, grab a craft brew and sample the food.
 You can reserve a hammock to swing on or sit by the water.
-This Delaware River Waterfront stop also has fun seasonal events, including a Makers Market, Taco Tuesday, and so much more.
+This Delaware River Waterfront stop also has fun seasonal events, including the Artist and Artisans Market, Taco Tuesday, and so much more.

 301 S. Columbus Blvd., Philadelphia, PA 19106